 Timeline

-ERA registration typically takes 1 to 2 weeks.
+EDM registration typically takes 1 to 2 weeks.
 ARA participation setup takes a further 1 to 2 weeks.
 Plan for 3 to 4 weeks total from starting the process to being fully enrolled.

 What to Declare